Jacquot-SFE/Teensy-synth-platform/specs/Teensy-Boom-Spec.md

 ## Form Factor

-Large enough to allow the controls and alyout described below.
+Large enough to allow the controls and layout described below.
 Initial guess is ~4" x 6".

-Preferably in a form that allows the controls to meet a panel at a single elevation.
+Preferably in a form that allows all the controls to meet a panel at a single elevation.

 This might be a 2-sided layout - the pots and buttons on one side, with connectors and SMT components on the reverse.